pgeu/pgeu-system/docs/confreg/schedule.md

 Submission notes
-:   These are notes given by the submitter in the call for papers form, that are only visible to the conference organisers.
+:   These are notes given by the submitter in the call for papers form, that are only visible to the conference organisers and the speakers of the session.

+Internal notes
+:   These are notes that are auto-created by the system, or that are made by the administrators.
+These notes are only bisible to the conference organisers, and *not* to the speakers themselves.

 ### Speakers <a name="speakers"></a>